William and Margaret got married in 1961 and have celebrated their diamond wedding anniversary with a reunion at Airthrey Care Home.

-William and Margaret are reunited in time to celebrate their Diamond wedding anniversary
+Reunited in time to celebrate their Diamond Anniversary

 William and Margaret got married in 1961 and have celebrated their diamond wedding anniversary with a reunion at Airthrey Care Home after eight months apart.